-Maybe what you know of It is a great natural sweetener and a healthy replacement for your regular sugar.
-When compared to sugar, it's sweeter and contains fewer calories.
-But that’s not the only benefit of honey.
+Although simple, hot water and honey can make a delicious healthy tea with some excellent health benefits.
+Honey is a great natural sweetener and a healthy alternative to regular sugar.
+When compared to sugar, it is sweeter and contains fewer calories.
+But that’s not the only benefit of consuming honey.

 - Remember, Honey Tea Is Not a Replacement To Any Medications

 - How To Prepare Honey Tea

 - Wrap Up

 Honey Tea is a Great Source of Antioxidants

 While honey is not very rich in vitamins and minerals, it is rich in antioxidants because of the variety of phenolic compounds.
 These compounds help neutralize the free radicals generated in our bodies through various chemical reactions.
 These free-radicals cause inflammation in our system, which leads to many serious illnesses, including cancer, neurodegenerative diseases, heart diseases, chronic joint issues, and even premature aging.